SAP-archive/btp-extend-workflow-cai-msteams/Part4-ConversationalAI/README.md

      ![CAI Intends](./images/cai_intends.png)

-     For LeaveRequest bot we defined 3 intends: leave-request, greetings, goodbye
+     For LeaveRequest bot we defined 3 intents: leave-request, greetings, goodbye

    * **Build**: Create your conversational flow with Bot Builder tool.
 Here you give your bot skills it can perform.